TheThingSystem/steward-ios-library/README.md

 in JSON format.

+_Note: At the moment authentication is only partially supported.
+You will need to go to your steward settings and turn "Security Services" to the "No" setting.
+This turns secure connections on your local LAN off for clients—authentication for read/write is no longer required._

 ##Bootstrapping Authentication

 If you want to provide authentication capabilities to your [Thing System](http://thethingsystem.com) client the easiest way to do this is to create a client id and the associated authentication token using the steward's own [Client Bootstrapping web service](http://thethingsystem.com/dev/Instructions-for-starting-the-Steward.html).